 We are currently seeking submissions for an upcoming exhibit scheduled to debut mid-May 2017.

 In partnership with Nicole Feliz Okumu of The Rare Bird, we are excited to announce this unique opportunity for artists.
 The Museum of Goodbye is an exhibition dedicated to examining the act and the art of letting go, and in particular, the role of grief in the process of release.
-Using Swiss psychiatrist Elizabeth Kübler Ross’s Five Stages of Grief, artists are asked to explore one or more of these stages - denial, anger, bargaining, depression, or acceptance - and create artwork that incorporates the use of personal objects.
+Using Swiss psychiatrist Elizabeth Kübler Ross’s Five Stages of Grief, artists are asked to explore one or more of these stages - denial, anger, bargaining, depression, or acceptance.
 The Museum of Goodbye is designed to be a reflection on loss as a catalyzing force of exposure, truth, and healing.

 The Museum of Goodbye (#museumofgoodbye) will be an immersive experience.
 We will bring together personal collections and assemblages to create a space that may feel something akin to sitting shiva or a sanctuary for taking stock.
 The exhibition will emphasize the efforts humans take to either inventory, preserve, pare down, or gather after the trauma of losing something or someone.